 Lastly - Bordetella.
 Aka Kennel Cough.
 It's characterized by a dry hacking cough, almost like the pet is choking itself on it's leash or trying to get something out of it's throat.
 It's EXTREMELY contagious and spreads quickly through kennels (hence the name, it's actually very similar to whooping cough in humans).
 Most places require a vaccine for this to have a dog stay in a boarding place like a pet hotel.
 Well, the vaccines are given at Banfield.
 But more than just that, a vaccine isn't immunity.
 It's like the flu shot; you still get the flu, just not as bad because your acquired immune system is primed to defend your body against the invading antigen.
 The same way, a dog can still get kennel cough with this vaccine in his history.
 Especially older dogs that are immunocompromised.
 Disclaimer - I'm not saying they're a cause of any mass infection.
 Just saying watch out for a dry hacking cough.

-Review about: Banfield Pet Hospital Customer Care.
+Product or Service Mentioned: Banfield Pet Hospital Customer Care.